The Gamester (Shirley)

 Apart from the King's suggestion, Shirley's source for the plot of his play is the Ducento novelle of Celio Malespini.

 The play was performed by Queen Henrietta's Men, both at Court and at the regular theatre, the Cockpit in Drury Lane.
 The 1637 quarto was printed by John Norton for the booksellers Andrew Crooke and William Cooke.

-Shirley's play was a popular success in its own era, and in the next century was adapted by Charles Johnson into The Wife's Relief (1711) and J. Poole (The Wife's Strategem, 1827).
+Shirley's play was a popular success in its own era, and in the next century was adapted by Charles Johnson into The Wife's Relief (1711) and J. Poole (The Wife's Stratagem, 1827).